abinit/abinit/doc/mkdocs-user-guide/new_user.md

 fruitful to have first downloaded the ABINIT package and at least unpacked it, see the [installation notes](https://www.abinit.org/installation).

+!!! note

     We will use the name "~abinit" to refer to the directory that contains the ABINIT package after download.
 In practice, a version number is appended to this name, to give for example: abinit-8.4.0.
 The ABINIT package versioning scheme is explained later in this file.

 ~abinit contains different subdirectories.
-For example, the present file, as well as other descriptive files, should be found in ~abinit/doc/users.
+For example, the present file, as well as other descriptive files, should be found in ~abinit/doc/.
 Other subdirectories will be described later.

 ## The main executable: abinit